DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 ## Reading guide for Story Zero

 1. What does `Fact imitates fiction` mean?
 In context of the previous paragraph, can you find a real example of this happening in your world[^1]?
-2. `The LLM was trained on a Borgesian corpus` -> this refers to
+2. `The LLM was trained on a Borgesian corpus` -> this refers to Jorge Luis Borges.
+What is he known for?
+Why would Lucilius train an LLM specifically on this one author?
+3.

 ----

+## General questions

+- Do you have a theory for why the main character's name is Lucilius ?

 ----